NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 console.log(add(0.1, 0.2));
 ```

-#### Using small libraries and third-party scripts
+#### Using small libraries and small third-party scripts

-When choosing libraries and third-party services, **code size** should be one of the selection criteria.
+When choosing libraries and third-party services, code size should be one of the selection criteria.

 As a general rule, we should avoid using [kitchen sink libraries](https://www.quora.com/What-is-a-%E2%80%9Ckitchen-sink%E2%80%9D-in-the-context-of-programming) (i.e., libraries that integrate all sorts of features) and instead choose libraries that meet the specific needs of our applications.
-For example, the appropriate libraries will differ when rendering read-only tables versus editable ones.
-In the former case, a small and simple library may suffice, whereas in the latter case, a larger and more feature-rich library might be necessary.
+For instance, the appropriate libraries will differ when rendering, say, read-only tables versus editable ones.
+In the former case, a small and simple library may suffice, whereas in the latter case, a larger and more feature-rich library may be necessary.

-Many tools can be used to determine the sizes of JavaScript libraries:
+Many tools can be used to determine the size of JavaScript libraries:

-- [Webpack Bundle analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) and [Rollup Bundle Visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer) provide an exact breakdown of the contribution of each JavaScript module and package to your application bundle.
+- [Webpack Bundle analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) and [Rollup Bundle Visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer) provide an exact breakdown of the contribution of each JavaScript module and package to the built application bundle.
-- The [Bundle Size](https://marketplace.visualstudio.com/items?itemName=ambar.bundle-size) extension for VSCode displays the code size of npm packages based on your imports.
+- The [Bundle Size](https://marketplace.visualstudio.com/items?itemName=ambar.bundle-size) extension for VSCode displays the code size of npm packages next to the imports in the code.
-- The [bundlejs](https://bundlejs.com/) website lets you partially import code from many JavaScript packages and measures the bundle size for you.
+- The [bundlejs](https://bundlejs.com/) website allows users to partially import code from many JavaScript packages and then measures the resulting bundle size.
 - The [bundlephobia](https://bundlephobia.com/) website shows code size of npm packages.
-- The network tab in the [DevTools](https://developer.mozilla.org/en-US/docs/Glossary/Developer_Tools) that come with web browsers provides the exact size of each resource a webpage loads.
+- The network tab in the web browsers' [DevTools](https://developer.mozilla.org/en-US/docs/Glossary/Developer_Tools) provides the exact size of each resource a webpage loads.

 In addition to library size, the ability to **tree-shake** should also be considered when choosing libraries.

-For example, check out the [You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) page comparing Moment.js, a utility library for handling date objects, with alternative libraries that are smaller, and tree-shakable in the case of date-fns.
+For example, check out the [You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) page comparing Moment.js, a utility library for handling date objects, with alternative libraries that are smaller and in the case of `date-fns` also tree-shakable.

-It is important to note that tree-shaking has its limits, as libraries typically contain a set of core modules that cannot be eliminated.
+It is important to note that tree-shaking has its limits as libraries typically contain a set of core modules that cannot be eliminated.
 For example, even though the MUI components library supports tree-shaking, using a single component from the library also loads the library's core modules, which include a style engine and various other utilities.
 Therefore, instead of reaching for MUI to use just one of its components, it is better to look for a specialized library.

 <figure id="figure-library-sizes">
     <img